About The Institutes for the Achievement of Human Potential

 The Institutes Work With Helping Well Children Achieve Excellence

 The Institutes for the Achievement of Human Potential serves children from all over the world.
 The international headquarters is located in Philadelphia, Pennsylvania, USA.
-Qualified branches of The Institutes are the European Institute in Fauglia, Italy and The Doman Kenkyusho in Tokyo and Kobe, Japan.
-The Institutes have offices in Aguascalientes, Mexico and Madrid Spain.
-The Institutes presents courses for parents in Philadelphia, Italy, Japan, Mexico, Singapore, Russia and Australia.
+Qualified branches are The Doman Kenkyusho in Tokyo and Kobe, Japan.
+The Institutes has an office in Aguascalientes, Mexico.
+The Institutes presents courses for parents in Philadelphia, Japan, Mexico, and Singapore.

 The Institutes Work With Brain-Injured Children